julien-boudry/Condorcet/Documentation/Election Class/public Election--getState.md

 ### Return value:

-*(int)* 1: Candidate registered state.
+*(CondorcetPHP\Condorcet\ElectionProcess\ElectionState)* ElectionState::CANDIDATES_REGISTRATION: Candidate registered state.
 No votes, no result, no cache.
-2: Voting registration phase.
+ElectionState::VOTES_REGISTRATION: Voting registration phase.
 Pairwise cache can exist thanks to dynamic computation if voting phase continue after the first get result.
 But method result never exist.
 3: Result phase: Some method result may exist, pairwise exist.
 An election will return to Phase 2 if votes are added or modified dynamically.